atxrenegade/rails_trail_tracker/README.md

     For new users sign up with username, password and email.
 Please NOTE: There is no password recovery functionality at this time so be mindful and remember your password.

     For existing users sign in using existing username and password.

-		#description of how to use application
+		XXXXXXX description of how to use application

 ## Prerequisites